 A technical description and drawings all need to be submitted along with the helmets, listing materials and processes used to produce the helmets.

-At this stage manufacturers also need to ensure that the helmets submitted for approval have the appropriate markings on them supplying correct information.
+Manufacturers also need to ensure that the helmets submitted for approval have the appropriate markings on them, supplying correct information.

 - Sizing information with a Letter and in CM